 GLAD is projected to reach 40,000 cases by 2023 and is part of the re-contactable UK NIHR BioResource (biobank), and we conducted very similar assessments of >14K healthy volunteers in the NIHR BioResource, who provide a control group.
 In addition, a large amount of longitudinal follow up questionnaires on 32,000 (19,000 cases and 13,000 control participants) were collected during the pandemic.
 For analyses, GLAD will also, with permission, be merged with UK Biobank to provide an unique data set from the UK population with over 70,000 cases of MDD and anxiety, all on the same genotyping array and with very similar mental health questionnaire information.

-This is a 15 month senior postdoctoral position with a possible extension that will lead statistical genetics analyses aiming to generate new hypotheses of psychiatric disorder aetiology and treatment.
+This is a 3 year postdoctoral position that will lead statistical genetics analyses aiming to generate new hypotheses of psychiatric disorder aetiology and treatment.
+You will have the opportunity to grow in the position and lead your research also.
 The postholder will also work with collaborators and with consortia in which we are members, in particular from the Psychiatric Genomics Consortium MDD and anxiety disorders groups.
 The postholder ideally will already have experience in psychiatric or behavioural genetics or have a keen interest in mental health or behaviour.

 You will hold a relevant PhD in statistical genetics or bioinformatics, and experience in the generation or analysis of high-throughput genetic and genomic data and bioinformatics.
 Optimally, this will include genome wide association studies, and/or exome or whole genome sequencing analyses.
 Alternatively, you will have experience in large scale chemoinformatics or biomarker informatics.
 You will have good skills in statistical analysis, preferably in R and/or python, and LINUX/bash.
 You will have experience in, or a keen interest in, mental health.
 You will be able to work independently, to maintain excellent relationships with our collaborators.
 High quality written communication and presentation skills are essential.

-The post will be based in the Biomedical Research Centre’s (BRC) BioResource for Mental Health Theme, the Translational Genetics Group (lead Professor Gerome Breen) and Emotions Development Interventions and Treatment Lab (lead Professor Thalia Eley) all based at the Social Genetic and Developmental Psychiatry Centre.
+The post will be based in the Biomedical Research Centre’s (BRC) BioResource for Mental Health Theme and the Translational Genetics Group (lead Professor Gerome Breen).
+We collaborate closely with the Emotions Development Interventions and Treatment Lab (lead Professor Thalia Eley) and are all based at the Social Genetic and Developmental Psychiatry Centre at KCL.
 The successful post-holder will have the opportunity to work alongside world leading academic researchers to support the development of new treatments and diagnostics for mental illnesses.

-The successful candidate will be a member of a team that includes wet lab postdocs, a genomics core, database developers, systems administrators, and postdoctoral bioinformatics researchers, PhD students, and a specialised team for the collection of participant data.
+The successful candidate will be a member of a team that includes wet lab postdocs, a genomics core with Illumina and Nanopore sequencing facilities, database developers, systems administrators, and postdoctoral bioinformatics researchers, PhD students, and a specialised team for the collection of participant data.
 The candidate will have the opportunity to supervise or co-supervise PhD and MSc students.
 The candidate will be involved in the whole research process from the beginning, including planning, decision making, data collection, data cleaning, analysis, until the end resulting in distribution of results in written form as well as oral presentations.
 In our team, we value the open science approach by pre-registering our projects on the Open Science Framework and documenting our research process transparently using GitHub.

 This is a full time post - 100% full time equivalent

-• The post holder will communicate with the multidisciplinary team regarding statistical tests and analysis of results, noting that the multidisciplinary team include audience with limited statistical knowledge.
+- The post holder will communicate with the multidisciplinary team regarding genetic tests and analysis of results, noting that the multidisciplinary team includes an audience with limited genetic and statistical knowledge.

 Skills, knowledge, and experience